AhmedMohamedAbdelaty/Codeforces-Discord-bot/README.md

 - **User Information**: Retrieve and display information about a Codeforces user.
 - **Contest Information**: Get details about upcoming and finished contests.
 - **User Contest Standings**: Check the standing of a user in a specific contest.
+- **Contest Tournament**: Suggest a random contest of a specified type for users.
+The contest will be one that none of the given usernames have participated in before.
+When the contest is over, the bot will announce the winners.
 - **Health Check**: A simple HTTP server for health checks.

 ## How to Use